-With an interesting content of monounsaturated fatty acids (from olive oil) and a low amount of saturated fatty acids (fatty meat), the Mediterranean diet helps to lower cholesterol levels and atherosclerosis.
-In addition, fruits and vegetables and red wine containing tannins are considered to provide an excellent source of antioxidants that help protect against age-related diseases.
-However, these effects are seen in people with regular physical activity, so it is essential to combine this diet with an active lifestyle to see the benefits.
+With an unusual content of monounsaturated fatty acids (from olive oil) and a low amount of saturated fatty acids (fatty meat), the Mediterranean diet helps lower cholesterol levels and atherosclerosis.
+Besides, fruits and vegetables and red wine containing tannins are considered to provide an excellent source of antioxidants that help protect against age-related diseases.
+However, these effects are seen in people with regular physical activity, so it is essential to combine this diet with an active lifestyle to discover the benefits.

 The primary purpose of this diet is not weight loss.
-However, by adopting a healthy diet free of sweet, industrial or bad-fat products, it is natural to experience weight loss in the first few weeks.
+However, by adopting a healthy diet free of sweet, industrial or unhealthy fat products, it is natural to experience weight loss in the first few weeks.
 Especially if the food was previously anarchic and unbalanced.

 How long does the Mediterranean diet last?

 The Mediterranean diet is not time-limited.
 Health benefits, including the prevention of cardiovascular disease, are observed in the long term.
-Rather, it is a way of life that must be used on a daily basis to make better food choices.
+Rather, it is a way of life that must be used daily to make better food choices.